vanhauser-thc/thc-hydra/docs/android/index.md

 ## thc-hydra
 ### How to compile hydra on Android

-Hydra is layers running on Android without rodent permission, this is thanks to [Termux](https://termux.com/), A powerful emulator of terminal with an ecosystem of packages.
+Hydra can run on Android without root permissions, this is thanks to [Termux](https://termux.com/), A powerful emulator of terminal with an ecosystem of packages.